The Nueva School: Annual school trips

-Another element of a Nueva education is the annual trips program.
-Each year for grades one through twelve, students have a school trip.
-For first grade it is a one-night sleepover in the ballroom community space.
-For second, third, and fourth, students go on grade level camping trips.
-The second-grade trip is two days long, the third-grade trip is three days, and the fourth-grade trip is four.
-Fifth-grade students visit Crow Canyon Archaeological Center and the Four Corners region.
+Another element of a Nueva education is the annual trips program that occurs each year from first through twelfth grade.
+First graders participate in a one-night sleepover in the ballroom space.
+Second, third, and fourth graders go on grade level camping trips that are two, three, and four days long, respectively.
+Fifth-grade students visit Monterey.
 Sixth grade students travel to Washington, DC.
-Seventh-grade students backpack in Yosemite National Park for five days, and then take a four-day trip to Ashland, Oregon, to attend the Shakespeare festival.
-Eighth grade students travel to Spain, China, or Japan depending upon their language study, and participate in a homestay.
-Ninth grade students go to Peru to visit Machu Picchu.
-Tenth grade students travel to Costa Rica to work with the Upwell Turtles and the Monteverde Institute in conjunction with their biology curriculum.
+Seventh-grade students go to Los Angeles and visit Japanese, Chinese and Spanish communities, also researching the film industry.
+Eighth-grade students travel to either Spain, China, or Japan depending on their language study, participating in a homestay.

+In the Upper School, prior to the COVID-19 Pandemic, ninth-grade students participated in annual trips to Peru to visit Machu Picchu.
+Currently, ninth-grade students take trips to the Pacific Northwest.
+Tenth-graders traveled to Costa Rica to work with the Upwell Turtles and the Monteverde Institute in conjunction with their biology curriculum, and currently take trips to Hawaii to study sustainability and post-colonial theory.
 Eleventh-grade students break up into several groups and travel to various locations in the United States as part of their American Studies curriculum.
 Twelfth-graders visit Argentina, Taiwan, France, and various other countries.